 – Pasta – try penne, macaroni and little pasta stars

 – Nail polish – the nail polish adds a layer of lacquer which helps with strength, but you can also use paint if you’re working with kiddies

-1. Paint your pasta.
-I found that gold worked really well because it’s quite similar to the colour of the pasta, so you don’t notice any imperfections.
-Plus…bling!
+- Paint your pasta.
+Gold works really well because it’s quite similar to the colour of the pasta, so you don’t notice any imperfections.
+Plus… bling!

-Tip: to paint the little stars and macaroni, I used a bamboo skewer to hold it while I painted.
+Tip: to paint the little stars and macaroni, we used a bamboo skewer to hold it while we painted.

-3. Thread your pasta onto the embroidery thread.
-To create the chevrons, I threaded the penne pieces onto the thread and then used some nail polish to stick them together so they stay in the chevron shape.
+- Thread your pasta onto the embroidery thread.
+To create the chevrons, thread the penne pieces onto the thread and then use some nail polish to stick them together so they stay in the chevron shape.

 – Wrap the thread around a card.